consulo/consulo-dev.github.io/docs/basics/architectural_overview/virtual_file.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-A [`VirtualFile`](upsource:///platform/core-api/src/com/intellij/openapi/vfs/VirtualFile.java) (VF) is the *IntelliJ Platform's* representation of a file in a [Virtual File System (VFS)](/basics/virtual_file_system.md).
+A [`VirtualFile`](upsource:///platform/core-api/src/com/intellij/openapi/vfs/VirtualFile.java) (VF) is the *Consulo's* representation of a file in a [Virtual File System (VFS)](/basics/virtual_file_system.md).

 Most commonly, a virtual file is a file in a local file system.
-However, the *IntelliJ Platform* supports multiple pluggable file system implementations, so virtual files can also represent classes in a JAR file, old revisions of files loaded from a version control repository, and so on.
+However, the *Consulo* supports multiple pluggable file system implementations, so virtual files can also represent classes in a JAR file, old revisions of files loaded from a version control repository, and so on.

 The VFS level deals only with binary content.
 Contents of a `VirtualFile` are treated as a stream of bytes, but concepts like encodings and line separators are handled on higher system levels.